Seattle police shoot, kill man downtown after he crashes into federal building, police say

 Seattle police shot and killed a man downtown Saturday night after they say he crashed his car into a federal building, according to police.

 Officers responded shortly after 8 p.m.
-Saturday after reports of gunshots at the corner of 1st Avenue and Yesler Way, and on Marion Street, about three blocks away, police said.
+Saturday after reports of gunshots at the corner of First Avenue and Yesler Way, and on Marion Street, about three blocks away, police said.

 When they arrived, they found a man in his car, which had crashed into the federal building at the corner of First Avenue and Marion Street, police said.
 The man was “reportedly still armed” with a rifle, police said.